-City staff received recent requests to not require a TIA at master plan or plat due the specific land use being unknown or receive TIA worksheets that are not compatible with the site and just under the peak hour threshold that requires a TIA report.
-The city also receives requests to conduct the TIA at building permit which often results in piecemeal TIA worksheets that do not address the impact of the overall development.
-Staff responds requiring that the TIA be based on the future land use and/or zoning with consideration to existing topography, comparable properties and updated as development progresses.
+City staff received recent requests to not require a TIA at the master plan or plat stage since the specific land use was unknown or receive TIA worksheets that are not compatible with the site and just under the peak hour threshold that requires a TIA report.
+The city also receives requests to conduct the TIA at the time of building permit which often results in piecemeal TIA worksheets that do not address the impact of the overall development.
+Staff's response is the TIA shall be based on the future land use and/or zoning with consideration to existing topography, comparable properties and updated as development progresses.
 Furthermore, an experienced transportation professional who has specific training and experience in preparing TIA can forecast and analyze proposed developments early in the development process.
-The amendment will codify the specific language to address future requests.
+The proposed amendment will codify the specific language to better address future requests.